-Eventually and thanks to a few friends who I am so grateful for, I began to meditate and then cognitive behavioural therapy.
+Eventually and thanks to a few friends who I am so grateful for, I began to meditate and had cognitive behavioural therapy.
 This led to months of self-reflection and analysis to recognise exactly what my behavioural patterns and relational habits had been.
 It was truly an awakening and the most empowering process I had ever experienced.

 Now I could make the relevant changes to create a life that made me happy and that is what I did.